You are seeing this page because you clicked a link in an email that wasn't what it seemed.

 You’re now more prepared than you were before.
 Remember, when someone asks you for your EID password, personal info, financial info, or other sensitive info, slow down and verify.
 Beware of enticing offers and threats of loss; treat them as a signal to slow down and verify what’s really going on before you proceed.

-When you identify a phishing email, report it to postmaster@utexas.edu and notify your local IT staff.
-The Postmaster will block any additional phishing emails from the attacker, and your local IT will spread the word about the attack so others don’t get caught.
+When you identify a phishing email, report it to postmaster-abuse@utexas.edu and notify your local IT staff.
+The Postmaster will block any additional phishing emails from the attacker, and your local IT staff will spread the word about the attack, so others don’t get caught.

 If you have any feedback, questions, etc., please contact us.